Rapid Support Forces atrocities in Khartoum

-The Rapid Support Forces (RSF) have been implicated in numerous atrocities in Khartoum since the outbreak of the Battle of Khartoum, which started on 15 April 2023 as part of the ongoing Sudanese civil war.
-These actions have drawn widespread condemnation and are under investigation for potential war crimes and crimes against humanity.
+The Rapid Support Forces (RSF), a paramilitary in Sudan, have been implicated numerous atrocities committed in the Sudanese capital of Khartoum since 15 April 2023, which is when both the Battle of Khartoum and the wider Sudanese civil war began.
+These atrocities have drawn widespread condemnation from various countries and human rights organizations, and are under investigation as potential war crimes and crimes against humanity.

-The RSF established makeshift detention centres in and around Khartoum, where civilians, mostly young men, were detained, tortured, and in many cases, executed.
-Also, multiple human rights organisations, including Amnesty International, have documented cases where women and girls were raped, gang-raped, and held in sexual slavery by RSF fighters.
+The RSF established makeshift detention centres in and around Khartoum, where civilians, mostly young men, were detained, tortured, and in many cases executed.
+Multiple human rights organisations, including Amnesty International, have documented cases in which women and girls were raped, gang-raped, and held in sexual slavery by RSF fighters.

 Detention, torture and killing of civilians

 The RSF established detention centres throughout Khartoum, repurposing residential buildings, police stations, and schools into makeshift prisons.
 Detainees, often civilians with no formal charges against them, were subjected to brutal conditions.
 Survivors reported enduring starvation, beatings, and witnessing the deaths of fellow inmates.

 One notable case is that of Alwaleed Abdeen, a prominent Sudanese entrepreneur and philanthropist.
 Abdeen was detained by the RSF and held in a makeshift prison in Jebel Awliya for six months.
 During his captivity, he suffered severe torture and malnutrition.
 A video released shortly before his death showed him emaciated and unrecognisable, highlighting the extreme conditions detainees faced.

 In March 2025, investigations by The Guardian have uncovered RSF-operated detention centres near Khartoum, where detainees faced starvation, beatings, and executions.
 A mass grave containing over 550 bodies was discovered, highlighting the scale of these abuses.
 In May 2025, a similar mass graves containing over 465 bodies was discovered by the SAF in Salha, Omdurman.
 The mass graves were near an RSF-operated detention centre with 648 detainees.

 Tuti Island, within Khartoum, endured an 18-month siege by the RSF, leading to severe shortages of food and medical supplies for its 30,000 residents.
 The siege ended in October 2024 following a counter-offensive by the Sudanese army.

 In September 2024, the RSF executed 7 civilians in the Salama North area of Khartoum Bahri.
 In April 2025, the RSF killed 31 people execution-style in Salha, Omdurman.